twineworks/tweakflow/site/content/reference.md

 #### Errors

 Tweakflow supports throwing arbitrary values as errors.
-If an error is thrown insied the try branch of a try/catch block, it is caught and the error value, as well as the stack trace can be inspected, handled, and re-thrown if necessary.
+If an error is thrown inside the try branch of a try/catch block, it is caught and the error value, as well as the stack trace can be inspected, handled, and re-thrown if necessary.

 ##### Throwing errors